 Provides basic skills and knowledge for activity programming professionals who work in services for the aging population including long-term care facilities.
 Certificate meets the Ohio Board of Health requirement for education as activity program professional.
 National Council for Certified Activity Professionals awards a certificate for graduates.

 View Full Program Details

-This series of courses is designed to meet the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for licensure.
+This series of courses meets the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for chemical dependency licensure.
 It is for individuals who have previously earned or are in the process of earning at least an Associate degree in behavioral science.View Full Program Details

 The HSBH program is accredited by the Council for Standards in Human Service Education.